XRPLF/xrpl-dev-portal/content/infrastructure/configuration/peering/use-a-peer-reservation.md

 ---
 html: use-a-peer-reservation.html
 parent: configure-peering.html
+seo:
-blurb: Set up a more reliable connection to a specific peer using a peer reservation.
+    description: Set up a more reliable connection to a specific peer using a peer reservation.
 labels:
   - Core Server
 ---